Trevor Lawrence: Personal life

-Lawrence is a Christian.
+Lawrence is Baptist.
 He is noted for his long blond hair.
+Lawrence's older brother, Chase, is a visual artist for whom Trevor has posed.
 On April 10, 2021, Lawrence married Marissa Mowry, whom he had been dating since high school.
-Lawrence's older brother, Chase, is a visual artist for whom Trevor has posed before.
+In June 2024, the couple announced they were expecting their first child.

 In 2021, Lawrence, among other high-profile athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
 In November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
 Lawrence, alongside other spokespeople, is currently being sued for promoting unregistered securities through a class-action lawsuit.

+American Eagle featured Lawrence in its "Live Your Life" marketing campaign in 2024.